ml4wireless/specpipe/README.md

     --sample-rate=170k \
     --freq=99700000
 ```
+Note that `host.docker.internal` is used to access the host machine from the container, but only works on Mac and Windows.
+If you are using Linux, you can add argument `--network=host` and use `localhost` instead.

 Start the API server at `localhost:8888`, which serves as the control plane enabling viewing of registered services and management of device configurations.